Vulintus/ATWINC3400_Driver_ASF4/README.md

 This repository is based on the ATWINC3400 driver v1.1.0 available in ASF3.
 I have also used the ATWINC1500 driver available in ASF4 to help in the conversion process to ASF4.

+If you are interested in incorporating the ATWINC3400 into an Arduino project, we have also ported the ATWINC3400 driver to Arduino.
+You can find it here: https://github.com/Vulintus/ATWINC3400_Driver_Arduino

 # Usage instructions

 - If the instructions below are confusing, you can reference the following resources: